quagga-cms/layout-extension/README.md

 # layout-extension
-The based layout extension for Jackal CMS
+The based layout extension for Quagga CMS